tomas-fryza/vhdl-course/labs/01-gates/README.md

 ## Part 3: EDA Playground

+EDA Playground is a cloud-based service that runs in your browser.

+1. Log in to your [EDA Playground](https://www.edaplayground.com/login) account, open [Example of basic gates](https://www.edaplayground.com/x/5L92) project, use **Copy** button, and **Save** the project under a different name.

-1. EDA Playground is a cloud-based service that runs in your browser.
-Open the [Example of basic gates](https://www.edaplayground.com/x/5L92).
-Take a look at the basic parts of the VHDL source code, such as [entity](https://github.com/tomas-fryza/digital-electronics-1/wiki/Entity), [architecture](https://github.com/tomas-fryza/digital-electronics-1/wiki/Architecture), and testbench.
-Use button **Run** to run the simulation and log in to your account using **Log In (save edits)**.
+2. Take a look at the basic parts of the VHDL source code, such as [entity](https://github.com/tomas-fryza/digital-electronics-1/wiki/Entity), [architecture](https://github.com/tomas-fryza/digital-electronics-1/wiki/Architecture), and testbench.
+Use button **Run** to run the simulation.

    Most common VHDL operators are shown in the table.